Why PMOs Fail: The Five Reasons Mid-Market PMOs Get Shut Down in Year Two

 Share this article

-More than half of PMOs set up in mid-market organisations are quietly disbanded, restructured, or absorbed into another function within two years.
+More than half of PMOs set up in organisations are quietly disbanded, restructured, or absorbed into another function within two years.
 Academic research published through the Association for Project Management has tracked this pattern for over a decade: PMOs are often short-lived, and their value is difficult to evidence.

 Not because the discipline of project management is broken.
 Because the PMO was set up to fix the wrong problem, with the wrong remit, reporting to the wrong person.

-After 23 years of being called in to either rescue a PMO or replace one, we see the same five reasons it goes wrong.
+After 21 years of being called in to either rescue a PMO or replace one, we see the same five reasons it goes wrong.
 None of them are technical.
 All of them are solvable.

 Reason 1: It Was Set Up to Solve the Wrong Problem

 The most common origin story for a failing PMO is this.
-A high-profile project failed, a board asked why, and someone said “we need a PMO”.
+A high-profile project failed, a board asked why, and someone said “We need a PMO”.

 That is the wrong answer to the wrong question.
 A PMO is not a fix for one bad project.
 It is a permanent capability for governing many projects.
 If you build one in reaction to a single failure, you build it to perform the autopsy, not to prevent the next one.